-My interest in counselling began during my nursing career where I found I was not able to give my patients the time they needed to be listened to, I realised the impact listening can have on recovery and well being both physically and mentally and how closely intertwined they are.
+My interest in counselling first began during my nursing career where I found I was not able to give my patients the time they needed to be listened to, I realised the impact listening can have on recovery and well being both physically and mentally and how closely intertwined they are.

-I chose to train using the psychodynamic model as it embraces a person as a whole and focuses on past influences, patterns and behaviours that can affect present day to day living.
+I chose to train using the psychodynamic model as it embraces a person as a whole and focuses on past influences, patterns and behaviours that can sometimes affect present day to day living.

 Counselling provides a safe and confidential space in which to explore thoughts, feelings and behaviours that may be causing concern; it can help make better sense of what is going on.